zizmorcore/zizmor/docs/development.md

 ### Adding a new audit

+!!! tip

+    `WorkflowAudit` has various default implementations that are useful if your audit only needs to look at individual jobs, steps, etc.

+    For example, you may want to implement `WorkflowAudit::audit_step` to audit each step individually rather than having to iterate from the workflow downwards with `WorkflowAudit::audit`.

+!!! tip

+    When in doubt, refer to pre-existing audits for inspiration!

 The general procedure for adding a new audit can be described as:

 - Define a new file at `src/audit/my_new_audit.rs`
 - Define a struct like `MyNewAudit` and implement the `WorkflowAudit` trait for it
     - You may want to use both the `AuditState` and `github_api::Client` to get the job done
-- Assign the proper YML `location` when creating a `Finding`, grabbing it from the proper `Workflow`, `Job` or `Step` instance
+- Assign the proper `location` when creating a `Finding`, grabbing it from the proper `Workflow`, `Job` or `Step` instance
 - Register `MyNewAudit` in the known audits at `src/main.rs`
 - Add proper integration tests covering some scenarios at `tests/acceptance.rs`
 - Add proper docs for this new audit at `docs/audits`.
 Please add related public information about the underlying vulnerability
 - Open your Pull Request!

-!!! tip

-    When in doubt, you can always refer to existing audit implementations as well!

 ### Changing an existing audit